evhub/mesa-optimization/post1.md

 _This is the first of five posts in the Mesa-Optimization Sequence based on the upcoming MIRI paper “Risks from Learned Optimization in Advanced Machine Learning Systems” by Evan Hubinger, Chris van Merwijk, Vladimir Mikulik, Joar Skalse, and Scott Garrabrant.
 Each post in the sequence corresponds to a different section of the paper, with the full paper set to be published on the MIRI blog with the release of the last post in the sequence._

-_With special thanks to Paul Christiano, Eric Drexler, Rob Bensinger, Jan Leike, Rohin Shah, William Saunders, Buck Shlegeris, David Dalrymple, Abram Demski, Stuart Armstrong, Linda Linsefors, Carl Shulman, Toby Ord, and everyone else who provided feedback on earlier versions of the paper._
+_With special thanks to Paul Christiano, Eric Drexler, Rob Bensinger, Jan Leike, Rohin Shah, William Saunders, Buck Shlegeris, David Dalrymple, Abram Demski, Stuart Armstrong, Linda Linsefors, Carl Shulman, Toby Ord, and everyone else who provided feedback on earlier versions of this sequence._

 # Motivation